Yoast/wordpress-seo/readme.txt

 * Bugfixes:
 	* Fixes a bug where the sitemaps were no longer being served from WP transient cache.
-	* Fixes a bug where the last breadcrumb was not a url.
+	* Fixes a bug where breadcrumbs weren't nested properly.
 	* Fixes a possible "headers already sent" error in the sitemaps.
 	* Fixes a notice for the homepage URL in post type sitemaps.
+	* Fixes an "undefined index" notice on the sitemaps.
+	* Fixes an "undefined index" notice in the breadcrumbs.
+	* Fixes a bug where translations were not loaded when used as MU-plugin.

+* Security:
+	* Fixes a possible XSS vulnerability.
+Thanks [Johannes Schmitt](https://github.com/schmittjoh) from [Scrutinizer CI](https://scrutinizer-ci.com/) for discovering and responsibly disclosing this issue.

 = 2.0.1 =